AugurProject/augur-walkthrough/account.md

 - [ ] Click the "Get REP" button.
 Verify that the transaction succeeds and that you receive a Confirmed notification.
 - [ ] Your balance should now have 47.00 more REP.

+With Trezor:

+- [ ] Click the "Get REP" button.
+Verify that the transaction succeeds and that you receive a Confirmed notification.
+- [ ] Your balance should now have 47.00 more REP.

 ## Withdraw Page:

 Now navigate to the "Account -> Withdraw" page.
 You'll be sending REP and ETH to a second account that you have access to.
 In the following section (Deposit page), you'll be sendinig the REP and ETH back to your original account.